Barre Seid

 Barre Seid (born 1932) is an American businessman from Chicago.
 He was the owner of Tripp Lite, an electrical products manufacturer.
-Seid donated the company to Marble Freedom Trust, a funder of conservative causes, which in 2021 sold Tripp Lite to American Irish power company Eaton for US$1.65 billion.
+Seid donated the company to Marble Freedom Trust, a funder of conservative causes, which in 2021 sold Tripp Lite to American Irish power company Eaton for $1.65 billion.

 Early life and education

-Seid was born in 1932 to Reuben and Anne Seid, who were Russian Jewish immigrants.
+Seid was born in 1932 to Dr. Reuben Seid and Anne R. Seid, who were Russian Jewish immigrants.
 He grew up on the South Side of Chicago.
 Seid has two brothers.
 Seid attended the University of Chicago under a special bachelor's degree program.
 In 2010, Seid was given an honorary degree by Israel's Bar-Ilan University.

 Career

 After attending college, Seid served for two years in the U.S. Army.
 He then returned to Chicago to take a job as an assistant to investor and businessman Graham Trippe, owner of Trippe Manufacturing.
 In the mid-1960s, Seid became president of Trippe Manufacturing, an electrical products manufacturer that later became known as Tripp Lite.
 He held that position for more than 50 years.
 Seid owned 100% of the company.